Asymmetric cooperative motion in one dimension: ``Good'' singular initial conditions

-The goal of this section is to prove the following proposition, which essentially states that Theorem~\ref{thm:main2} holds for $p^*$-bounded initial conditions. \begin{prop} Let ($X_n$, $n \geq 0$) be \mcmu-distributed with $\mu$ a probability distribution on $\Z$.
+The goal of this section is to prove the following proposition, which essentially states that Theorem~\ref{thm:main2} holds for $p^*$-bounded initial conditions. \begin{prop} Let ($X_n$, $n \geq 0$) be \acm-distributed with $\mu$ a probability distribution on $\Z$.
 If $\mu$ is $p^*$-bounded, then

-uniformly in $x$, where $u(x,t)$ is given by \eqref{eq:explicitsolution}. \end{prop} The proof of Proposition \ref{prop:goodSingIC_conv} relies on comparison between the CM-evolution with $p^*$-bounded initial conditions to CM-evolutions with Lipschitz continuous initial conditions.
-To establish the possibility of such comparisons, we prove that the CM evolution is stochastically monotone on a much broader class of initial conditions than what is covered by Proposition~\ref{p.intlip}.
+uniformly in $x$, where $u(x,t)$ is given by \eqref{eq:explicitsolution}. \end{prop} The proof of Proposition \ref{prop:goodSingIC_conv} relies on comparison between the ACM evolution with $p^*$-bounded initial conditions to ACM evolutions with Lipschitz continuous initial conditions.
+To establish the possibility of such comparisons, we prove that the ACM evolution is stochastically monotone on a much broader class of initial conditions than what is covered by Proposition~\ref{p.intlip}.
 (It may be useful to revisit the discussion preceding the proof of Proposition~\ref{p.intlip} at this point.)
-We first show for the class of $p^*$-bounded distributions, stochastic ordering is preserved by one time-step of the CM evolution.
+We first show for the class of $p^*$-bounded distributions, stochastic ordering is preserved in one time-step of the ACM evolution.
 We then show that the CDFs at future time steps remain in the family of $p^*$-bounded distributions.
 This is exactly the content of the next two lemmas:

-\begin{lemma} Let $\mu_X$ and $\mu_Y$ be $p^*$-bounded probability distributions on $\Z \cup \{-\infty, \infty\}$, and let $(X_n, n\geq 0)$ be $\mathrm{CM}(m,q,\mu_X)$-distributed and $(Y_n,n\geq 0)$ be $\mathrm{CM}(m,q,\mu_Y)$-distributed.
+\begin{lemma} Let $\mu_X$ and $\mu_Y$ be $p^*$-bounded probability distributions on $\Z \cup \{-\infty, \infty\}$, and let $(X_n, n\geq 0)$ be $\mathrm{ACM}(m,q,r,\mu_X)$-distributed and $(Y_n,n\geq 0)$ be $\mathrm{ACM}(m,q,r,\mu_Y)$-distributed.
 If $Y_0 \preceq X_0$ then $Y_1 \preceq X_1$. \end{lemma}

-\begin{lemma} Let $(X_n, n \geq 0)$ be \mcmu-distributed and define $\P(X_n=k)=p^n_k$.
-Then for all $j \in \mathbb{Z}$,
+\begin{lemma} Let $(X_n, n\geq 0)$ be $\acm$-distributed and define $P(X_n = k) = p^n_k$.
+Then for all $k \in \Z$